 - Identifying the relationship between different data sets.

-Along with above-listed activities, you must have an idea of each and every business requirement of the would-be project.
+Along with the above-listed activities, you must have an idea of each and every business requirement of the would-be project.
 Understanding of business helps you to identify focused testing areas of the BI project.
 There are a few basic categories of test cases, which need to execute every time while testing a BI project.

 Data is the soul of a BI project, so the accuracy of data is very important in a BI application.
 A process to filter data from raw to structured pattern is very critical.